Live Your Best Life: Start Building Credit Now

 MYTH: Starter cards provide no incentives.

 FACT: Rewards are a big perk.
-With the Petal card, for instance, you’ll earn 1% cashback on purchases.
-After 12 months of on-time payments, it’ll go up to 1.5%.
+If you are a college student, with the Discover it® Student Cash Back card, for instance, you’ll earn 5% cash back in rotating categories like gas and restaurants, and 1% cash back on purchases most other purchases.
 Now, this doesn’t mean you should go on a shopping spree.
 Spend only what you can afford.
 And be sure to pay off the full balance on time every month.

 The sooner you start building credit, the closer you’ll be to being able to secure that future SUV, home, office space, or whatever it is you’re planning for.
-We urge you to do your homework on starter credit cards, but the Petal card — our pick — debunks all the common misconceptions above and offers even more.
+We urge you to do your homework on starter credit cards, but the responsible spending on credit cards debunk all the common misconceptions above and offers even more.